 A Remedy for Ugly Trim or Molding

-There seems to be a standard philosophy that exposed wood is good and wood trim in rooms is always preferential to nothing.
-But, is that really true?
-The fact is that we often see poorly planned and applied trim carpentry in many homes and it can make the space look worse than if it wasn’t there at all.
-A too skimpy crown molding will look cheap and a thin or poorly placed chair rail will make the room feel awkward.
+There seems to be a standard philosophy that exposed wood is good and any form of natural wood trim in a room is always preferable to none.
+However, the fact is we often see poorly planned and applied finish carpentry, which makes the space look worse than if it weren’t there at all.
+A skimpy crown molding will appear cheap and a thin or poorly placed chair rail will make the room feel awkward.
 But is it necessary to rip them out and start over?

-In areas where there is significant stock of older and antique homes, the moldings may have at one time been lovely, but have degraded or been painted so many times that they become eyesores.
-There are many who find the idea of painting wood to be somehow wrong, but most professionals will suggest that it’s not such a black and white issue.
-If the wood was not of good quality to begin with, it likely should have been painted.
-Over time, even the best quality woods will discolor, depending on location and the quality of the original finishes.
+In areas with significant stock of older and antique homes, the moldings may have been lovely once, but have degraded or been painted so many times that they become eyesores.
+Many homeowners find the idea of painting wood to be somehow wrong, but design professionals opine that it’s not such a black and white issue.
+If the wood was poor quality to begin with, it likely should have been painted.
+Over time, even the best woods will discolor, depending on location and the standard of the original finishes.